 FARMER: Gaille Lieberthal, from Guelph will be offering an array of Certified Organic meats, (LAMB, BEEF, CHICKEN). dairy products, Organic, Raw Milk Cheeses, organic grains, coffee, baking, deli meats, maple syrup and more this week.
 905-854-2697.
 A lot of what Gaille sells is not from her own farm and IS certified organic.
 However the maple syrup, which IS from her farm is not certified organic.
-Gaille will also have smoked local freshwater fish fillets at the market this Saturday.
+Gaille will also have smoked local freshwater fish fillets.
 This fish is recognized as sustainable by Ocean Wise.
 Orders taken at the market and at: 905.854.2697

 FARMER: Peter Seenath, from Brampton, is at the Market regularly with vegetables from his garden.

 Baking and Prepared Foods:

 CAFE: Mayda Baghboudrian usually has a range of vegetarian entrees as well as pita sandwiches, salads and take-home items like hummus as well as raw cakes and other treats.

 CAFE: Clay Pot Catering, - Indian Inspired organic and natural Cuisine by Mrs. Abbas.
 For details please call 905-420-8558 (if busy please leave a message) or visit us online to view her full menu at www.claypotcatering.com, Email: email@example.com.